drcassar/TPIB/paper.md

 There are commercial software available that compute what is called "a sigmoidal baseline".
 However, two problems arise because of the closed nature of these software: different software can yield different results, and results obtained from the same software for different samples may be unreliable because of some assumption in the code that is not clear to the end user.
 These two problems can be solved with this open-source code.

 # References

-[1] Reis, R.M.C.V.
-(2012).
-Assessments of viscous sintering models and determination of crystal growth rate and crystallized fraction in glasses.
-Ph.D. thesis.
-Universidade Federal de São Carlos.

-[2] Reis, R.M.C.V., Fokin, V.M., and Zanotto, E.D.
-(2016).
-Determination of Crystal Growth Rates in Glasses Over a Temperature Range Using a Single DSC Run.
-Journal of the American Ceramic Society 99, 2001–2008.